Shortcut Romeo: Release and reception

 Shortcut Romeo got a minuscule release by its producer.

-A critic from Rediff.com wrote that "Well shot, with laudable performances from Neil Nitin Mukesh and Ameesha Patel, Shortcut Romeo makes up for loose ends and bizarre twists in the plot by means of sheer masala power".
+Paloma Sharma of Rediff.com wrote that "Well shot, with laudable performances from Neil Nitin Mukesh and Ameesha Patel, Shortcut Romeo makes up for loose ends and bizarre twists in the plot by means of sheer masala power".
 Taran Adarsh of Bollywood Hungama rated the film three out of five stars and wrote that "On the whole, SHORTCUT ROMEO is a well-made, stylish crime story with high-voltage drama as its highpoint.
 It may not boast of A-listers in its cast, but it has ample entertainment and edge-of-the-seat moments to offer.
 I suggest, give this one a chance!"
 A critic from The Times of India wrote that "Susi Ganesh has attempted to ‘Bollywoodize’ his first Hindi film (remake of Tamil film Thiruttu Payale).
 Desperately throwing in Munnis, Sheilas & Jalebi bais – of Kenyan origin.
 There are twists and (blind) turns, over-dramatized scenes with little shock value that’s mostly predictable".